sagan5/dev_connector/readme.md

 ## 15. More profile API routes (021)

 > Create API routes to get profile info (all profiles, by handle, by ID)

+## 16. Experience and education routes (022)

+> Create experience and education API routes with validation